-I am not going to talk about the reasons that cause fears to flourish, because this belongs to another article.
+I am not going to talk about the reasons that cause fears to arise, because this belongs to another article.
 However, I think that I can help you understand the value of being afraid, yet, not let it control your life and prevent you from being happy.

 Fears and Worries Cannot Coexist with Happiness